THE A-Z OF MANGAWHAI BEACH SCHOOL

 Rubbish - Zero Waste

 Mangawhai Beach School has a zero waste policy.
-Any rubbish and/or food scraps will be taken home by the children at the end of the day.
+Any rubbish must be taken home by the children at the end of the day but food scraps can go in our compost bins.

 School commences at 8.55am daily and concludes at 2.45pm.